altonero/suicBR/README.md

 # suicBR
-Geospatial description of suicides in Brazil using Python (Pandas, SciPy, GeoPandas).
+Geospatial description of suicide cases in Brazil using Python (Pandas, SciPy, GeoPandas).